Naterus/restful-countries/README.md

 Restful (JSON) Api to retrieve data about any country with an admin management console to monitor requests, manage country data, feedbacks, and admin users with roles and permissions:

-Everything you see on [https://restfulcountries.com](https://restfulcountries.com) is available here except the data itself as it is hosted on a live database server.
+Everything you see on [https://restfulcountries.com](https://restfulcountries.com) has its source code available here except the data itself as it is hosted on a live database server.

+## Documentation
+See api documentation here -  [https://restfulcountries.com/api-documentation](https://restfulcountries.com/api-documentation)

+## Installation

 ## Donations